This is article #26 out of 50 in The Startup Marketing Playbook.

-Similar to other functions in a startup, headcount (i.e. team salaries) is often the most expensive item in the budget.
-It is also the most important — if you have world-class marketers, designers, and content producers on the team, you will be positioned to succeed.
-When you are budgeting for headcount, you need to make an estimate for when you need to hire each function.
+Similar to other functions in a startup, headcount (i.e. team salaries) is often the most expensive item in the budget, and also the most important.
+If you have world-class marketers, designers, and content producers on the team, you will be positioned to succeed.
+When you are budgeting for headcount, you need to make a timeline to hire each function.
 Typically the order is as follows:

 - Team Lead

 In the beginning, the team lead does everything, usually with the aid of a designer to create inbound content.
 As the team picks up speed, you need to bring on a growth marketer who can build up the day-to-day of an inbound machine.
 At this stage, the Demand Gen Manager and Team Lead are writing all of the content.

 It’s important that you plan accordingly and estimate what month you need to bring in each team member to accelerate growth.
 Be sure to plan for 6-8 weeks of recruiting time before you expect to hire a new team member.

 Depending on the location of the city you are hiring in, this can be a $10,000 – $60,000 per month expenditure in the budget when everyone’s salaries are totaled.